DataBadSmells/DataBadSmells/README.md

 (NB: see 'Data' section above.
 These commands will only work if the necessary data is downloaded and provided correctly.
 We've included a small sample of *CIC IDS 2018* to run our tests on.)

-- **Metric**: `python3 src/netstats.py --metadata metadata/cic/metadata.json --target PortScan  --results results/CIC/ --folder --csv data/CIC/ --metric KLDivergence`
+- **Metric**: `python3 src/netstats.py --metadata metadata/cic2018/metadata.json --target Bot  --results results/CIC18_trunc/ --folder --csv data/CIC18_trunc/ --metric KLDivergence`
-- **Test**: `python3 ./src/netstats.py --metadata metadata/cic2018/metadata.json --results results/CIC18/ --target FTP-BruteForce --folder --csv data/CIC18/  --test CosineTest`
+- **Test**: `python3 ./src/netstats.py --metadata metadata/cic2018/metadata.json --results results/CIC18_trunc/ --target FTP-BruteForce --folder --csv data/CIC18_trunc/  --test CosineTest`

 A list of valid options for the `--metric` and `--test` flags can be found in the *Metrics* and *Tests* sections below.

 Our heuristics tests can be batch run for each dataset via the files in the `scripts/` folder.

-- **Batch Tests**: `./scripts/CIC18_calculations.sh`
+- **Batch Tests**: `./scripts/CIC18_trunc_calculations.sh`

 ## Other